 When he helps with the housework, I condemn him for leaving me to care for the kids, yet again.
 I then repeatedly disturb his open line of communication with inappropriate modulation hindering any chance of successful conversations.

 When he attempts to tell me how beautiful I am, I scoff at his mockery; how could a man find this b*tchy and unshowered woman attractive?
 I just go to bed, with a half kiss to the hubby and complain to myself about how our relationship could be better.

 I guess we are lucky I am not a husband.
 I guess we are lucky that I am a wife.
 I guess the beautiful craziness of marriage and real love is that we’re not always going to get it right, but that nothing is more right than two people, day in and day out, putting in effort.
 And not just minimal, careless effort, but thought-out, purposeful effort.

-This Father’s Day and all days be grateful that you have a husband who, despite his flaws, quirks, and what you believe to be his perceived shortcomings, loves you enough to see past yours.
+Today, and all days, be grateful that you have a husband who, despite his flaws, quirks, and what you believe to be his perceived shortcomings, loves you enough to see past yours.